justinmk/vim-dirvish/README.md

 In either case, once a directory viewer is open, you can use any of your normal navigation keys/commands to move to a file or directory of your choice.
 Once you have selected a file or directory, you can type `<ENTER>` or "`o`" to open it for editing in the current window.
-Or you can type `<C-V>` to edit it in a new vertical split, `<C-S>` to edit it in a new horizontal split, or `<C-T>` to edit it in a new tab.
+Or you can type `CTRL-V` to edit it in a new vertical split, `CTRL-S` to edit it in a new horizontal split, or `CTRL-T` to edit it in a new tab.
 Even better, if you make sure that line numbers are enabled, you can simply type the line number followed by '`o`' or any of the other maps to instantly open the file or directory listed at the given line number.
-So, for example, '`42o`' will open the file or directory at line 42 in the same window, while '`42<C-V>`' will open it in a new vertical split, and '`42<C-T>`' will open it in a new tab.
+So, for example, '`42o`' will open the file or directory at line 42 in the same window, while '`42v`' (or '`42 CTRL-V`') will open it in a new vertical split, and '`42t`' (or '`42 CTRL-T`') will open it in a new tab, etc.

 You can navigate to a directory by selecting it using the same key maps that you use to select files.
 In addition, you can use "`-`" to go a parent